-We were in Helsinki for the first time in our lives.
-We did not have friends living here like we do in most countries we go to.
+We were in Helsinki, Finland for the first time in our lives.
+We did not have friends living here as we do in most countries we go to.
 We arrived by train in the city at the monumental Art Nouveau Central Station.

 We walked the streets for hours, as is our normal way.

 We saw many impressive and well-known sites, including the Helsinki Cathedral.